Happy Gilmore

-Happy Gilmore is a 1996 American sports comedy film directed by Dennis Dugan and produced by Robert Simonds.
-It stars Adam Sandler as the title character, an unsuccessful ice hockey player who discovers a newfound talent for golf.
-The screenplay was written by Sandler and his writing partner Tim Herlihy, in their second feature collaboration after the previous year's Billy Madison; the film also marks the first of multiple collaborations between Sandler and Dugan.
-The film was released in theaters on February 16, 1996, by Universal Pictures.
-Despite receiving mixed-to-negative reviews from critics, Happy Gilmore was a commercial success, earning $39 million on a $12 million budget.
-The film won an MTV Movie Award for "Best Fight" for Adam Sandler versus Bob Barker.
+Happy Gilmore is a 1996 American sports comedy film starring Adam Sandler in the title role.
+Directed by Dennis Dugan and produced by Robert Simonds, the supporting cast includes Christopher McDonald, Julie Bowen, and Carl Weathers.
+The film follows Happy Gilmore, a boorish, failed ice hockey player with a unique talent for golf, who seeks to raise enough money to prevent the foreclosure of his grandmother's house.

+The screenplay was written by Sandler and his writing partner Tim Herlihy, in their second feature collaboration after the previous year's Billy Madison.
+This film also marks the first collaboration between Sandler and Dugan.
+Happy Gilmore was released in theaters on February 16, 1996, by Universal Pictures, and received mixed reviews from critics.
+The film was a commercial success, earning $41.2 million on a $12 million budget, and it won an MTV Movie Award for Best Fight for Sandler and Bob Barker.
+It has developed a cult following, especially in the golf community.
+A sequel, Happy Gilmore 2, was released on Netflix in 2025.